alex-rosen-os/alexrosenbaum/README.md

+Hi 👋
-Hi 👋 My name is Alex 🌱
+My name is Alex 🌱
+Currently working as a Technical Support Team Lead & QA at a web based company.
+Passionate about web development, Constantly learning & expanding my knowledge base. my learning is vertical, rather then hierarchal. i move & mix between subjects & systems, returning to started projects & creating new ones as i move through. i like using different tools, programs and systems, learning different structures & how they work within a system.

 -------------